Nas216/Udacity-Sparkify-Postgresql/README.md

-Modeling process:
+#### Modeling process:
-1). sql_queries.py: is a python code that contains the SQL queries needed to create the fact and dimension tables, in addition to the other queries needed to populate these tables and run selective queries needed for the analysis, namely: song_select
+1). ```sh sql_queries.py ```: is a python code that contains the SQL queries needed to create the fact and dimension tables, in addition to the other queries needed to populate these tables and run selective queries needed for the analysis, namely: song_select
 2). create_tables.py: is a python code that defines the functions needed to create and drop tables in Python using the SQL queries encoded in sql_queries.py
 3). etl.ipynb: is a pythonic notebook that reads and processes a single file fro the data source into the already created tables.
 The importance of this file is that is contains detailed instructions on the ETL processes needed.
 4). test.ipynb: is pythonic notebook that contains python codes to test whether the tables are correctley created and populated.